Legal Advice for Compensation Insurance Claims & TPD Payouts

 What Does Whiplash Pain Feel Like?

 Whiplash pain is different for everyone, but it often feels like a deep aching pain or burning sensation in the neck and shoulders.
 It is frequently associated with a reduced range of motion and stiffness in the area.
-Headaches are a frequent symptom, with some people also feeling numb or tingling sensations.
+Other symptoms include headaches, chronic pain, numbness or tingling sensations.

 The Symptoms of Whiplash: How to Identify Them After a Car Accident

 The signs and symptoms of whiplash may not appear immediately after a car accident.
-Generally, soft-tissue damage takes time to swell, so you may not have symptoms for a few hours or several days.
-Typical whiplash signs and symptoms include:
+Unlike bone injuries, soft-tissue injuries take time to swell, so you may not have symptoms for a few hours or several days.
+Typical whiplash signs and common symptoms include:

 • Neck pain and stiffness